goreleaser/goreleaser-action/README.md

 ## Usage

-GoReleaser Action runs [goreleaser][], please follow its [docs][gdocs] for more information about how to customize what GoReleaser do.
+GoReleaser Action runs [goreleaser][], please follow its [docs][gdocs] for more information about how to customize what GoReleaser does.

 [goreleaser]: https://goreleaser.com/
 [gdocs]: https://goreleaser.com/customization